Managing custom project locales

-These additional properties are available if your project is using standard locales.
-If you don't see these options, check your project settings.
+These additional properties are available by default.
+If you don't see these options, check your project's legacy settings.

 The "script" field can be used to define an alternative written style for a given language.
 A common example is differentiating between Traditional and Simplified Chinese.
 This list contains 173 standard codes.